-The project will involve the use of computational fluid dynamics to simulate blood flow within the Realheart, the development of numerical models for damage to the blood components, and the use of mathematical modelling to investigate pulse waves in the arteries.
-There will also be the opportunity to perform experimental validation of the numerical results.
+The research will involve: • the use of computational fluid dynamics to simulate blood flow within the Real Heart • the development of numerical models for damage to the different blood cells • the use of mathematical modelling to investigate pulse waves in the arteries There is also the opportunity to perform experimental validation of the numerical results.

-The successful applicant will ideally have graduated (or be due to graduate) with an undergraduate Masters first class degree or very good 2:1 or MSc distinction (or equivalent).
+Candidate: The successful applicant will ideally have graduated (or be due to graduate) with an undergraduate Masters first class degree or very good 2:1 or MSc distinction (or equivalent) in engineering, physics or maths (or similar).
 English language requirements must be met at the time of application to be considered for funding.

 Funding is for up to three and a half years.
 It includes UK/EU tuition fees, training support fee of £1,000 per annum and a Maintenance stipend of £15,009 per annum (2019/0 rate).
 EU students are eligible to apply if they have been resident in the UK for 3 years prior to the funding commencing.